1earning-R/RepData_PeerAssessment1/PA1_template.md

 ## 13    NA 2012-10-01      100
 ```

-Immediately, we notice that the **date** and **interval** variables are string and integer class, respectively.
+Immediately, we notice that the **date** and **interval** variables are factor and integer classes, respectively.
 We can combine these into a POSIX class variable by first "padding" the **interval** values with leading zeros.
 This will require the *stringr* package.

 ```r